 In a competitive recruiting environment, your web developer job description can double as a marketing tool for your business, so be sure to include any industry awards, growth opportunities, and employee perks.
-Lastly, if you decide to validate technical skills using an online pre-employment assessment as part of the interview and screening process, disclosing it in the job description will deter unqualified applicants.
+Lastly, if you decide to validate technical skills using an pre-employment assessment as part of the interview and screening process, disclosing it in the job description will deter unqualified applicants.

 4. Ask the Right Questions